JRyannF/SirensMuseTattoo/README.md

 Overview
 Welcome to the Siren's Muse Tattoo website repository.
-This project was created as a part of the Web Design 1 class.
+This project was created as a term project for a Web Design 1 class.
 The website is designed to provide information about Siren's Muse Tattoo, including contact details, booking information, and a gallery of tattoo art.
 The site is built with HTML and CSS, aiming to offer a clean, user-friendly experience.

 Features
   Homepage: A welcoming introduction to Siren's Muse Tattoo.